makkenagithub/15-aws-networking/README.md

 <img width="548" height="172" alt="image" src="https://github.com/user-attachments/assets/9cc54121-43b8-4a07-aa14-b5c2569dcbef" />

-Update Route tables with transit gateway attchemnet:
+Update all Route tables with transit gateway id:

 Each VPC has multiple sibnets.
 Update routes of each subnet route table in a VPC with the other two VPC CIDR and use transit gateway ID here while adding route.
 For example,